Australian Open heat: Players sent to 'abattoir'

 The hugely talented, controversial Aussie has been composed through three rounds, getting over temporary blips in his game and not letting distractions bother him.

-He was clutch against Tsonga, saving a set point in the third-set tiebreak and coming back from 2-5 in the fourth-set tiebreak.
+He was clutch against one of his idols, Tsonga, saving a set point in the third-set tiebreak and coming back from 2-5 in the fourth-set tiebreak.
 Tsonga, not Kyrgios, became irate early in the fourth set after someone in the stands yelled at him in the previous tiebreak while he faced at a set point.
 He duly earned a code violation.

 "Between the first serve and the second, the guy was talking to me and telling me, 'You are under pressure now, you are under pressure now,' when I was bouncing my balls," Tsonga told reporters.
 "That's it.
 I lost it and I (went) a little bit crazy.